 Success begins on the inside.
 While organisations often pay lavish attention to their external communications – marketing, public relations, stakeholders etc. – it is actually the strength of your internal communications that shapes your success.
-An effective internal communication plan will influence the behavior, attitude and understanding of the people working within your organisation.
+An effective internal communication system will influence the behaviour, attitude and understanding of the people working within your organisation.
 And it is those people who will determine the overall success or failure of your business vision.

 What is internal communication?